assimp/assimp-docs/source/usage/use_the_lib.rst

 Overview
 --------

-assimp provides a self-contained reimplementation of Blender's so-called SDNA system ( `Notes on SDNA http://www.blender.org/development/architecture/notes-on-sdna/`_ ).
+**Assimp** provides a self-contained reimplementation of Blender's so-called SDNA system ( `Notes on SDNA http://www.blender.org/development/architecture/notes-on-sdna/`_ ).
 SDNA allows Blender to be fully backward and forward-compatible and to exchange files across all platforms.
 The BLEND format is thus a non-trivial binary monster and the loader tries to read the most of it, naturally limited by the scope of the #aiScene output data structure.
-Consequently, if Blender is the only modeling tool in your asset workflow, consider writing a custom exporter from Blender if assimps format coverage does not meet the requirements.
+Consequently, if Blender is the only modeling tool in your asset workflow, consider writing a custom exporter from Blender if **Assimp** format coverage does not meet the requirements.

 .. _ai_bl_status: